planarvoid/WordPress-Android/README.md

 Make sure you are using SoundCloud code style on Android Studio by going to:
 File -> Other Settings -> Default Settings -> Code Style and apply: `SoundCloud-Android` scheme.

+If it doesn't appear in the list, try the following.
+Tailor the path for your version of AndroidStudio.
+The link source MUST be an absolute path.

+    $ mkdir ~/Library/Preferences/AndroidStudio1.2/codestyles
+    $ ln -sf ~/sc/SoundCloud-Android/.idea-codestyle.xml ~/Library/Preferences/AndroidStudio1.2/codestyles/SoundCloud-Android.xml

 ![Android code style][Android code style]

 ## Running tests